walidelnozahy/cloud/examples/cloud-chat/README.md

 You can run the frontend on localhost and talk to the Cloud API.

 1. Run `npm start` in the `cloud-chat` root folder
-1. Note the URL of your personal instances
+1. Note the URL of your developer sandbox
-1. Change `NEXT_PUBLIC_API_URL` in `frontend/.env.development` to your personal instance URL
+1. Change `NEXT_PUBLIC_API_URL` in `frontend/.env.development` to your developer sandbox URL
 1. Run `npm start` in the frontend folder
 1. Visit the app at [http://localhost:3001](http://localhost:3001)

-## Personal instance
+## Developer sandbox

-To deploy the frontend to your personal instance:
+To deploy the frontend to your developer sandbox:

 1. Run `npm start` in the `cloud-chat` root folder
 1. Run `npm run build` in the frontend folder.
-The build output will be synced to your personal instance.
+The build output will be synced to your developer sandbox.
-1. Visit the app using your personal instance URL
+1. Visit the app using your developer sandbox URL

 ## Deploy to production